YeoLab/singlesail/api_plan.md

     * General use for stuff like looking at all events in a celltype, or events of different modalities
 * Bar plots for binning RPKM events to show high vs low expression
+* Clusterplot
+* Splicing modality detection
+    * Lavalamp of the different modalities
+    * PCA

+## Example/Tutorial

+Need to have a really complete example ipython notebook.
+Should have these actions in the following order:

+1. Install library
+2. Import library
+3. Instantiate data object
+    1. Filter gene expression and splicing events based on number of cells sharing this event in that celltype?
+4. Gene Expression analysis
+    1. Histograms of expression for each cell (sharex=True, sharey=True)
+    2. Breakdown of RPKMs of different events.
+    3. Detect outliers
+    4. Show outliers on gene expression PCA
+    5. Show clusterplot of genes?
+    6. Detect bimodal gene expression, show violin plots
+    7. Detect high-JSD events, show violin plots
+    8. ANOVA?
+5. Splicing analysis
+    1. Histogram of splicing scores for each cell
+    1. Lava lamp plots of all events.
+    2. Show PCA
+    3. Detect modalities
+        1. Histograms of splicing scores within modalities
+        2. Lava lamps
+        3. PCA?
+6. Splicing + Gene expression analysis
+    1. Scatterplot of RPKMs vs expression (need miso event to ensembl ID matching)
+    2. MIke's RBPs and splicing analysis?

+## Python dependencies

+* pandas (numpy, scipy, matplotlib)
+* matplotlib
+* gspread
+* brewer2mpl
+* seaborn (statsmodels)
+* IPython?

+## Naming scheme

+* CamelCase for classes only
+* separated_by_underscores for functions
+* Full names as much as possible.
+E.g. `gene_symbol` instead of `gsymbol`